YaSuenag/SimpleCom/README.md

 You need to add a profile for SimpleCom.
 The example is available [here](WindowsTerminal-setting-example/profile.json).

+# Notes

+SimpleCom sends arrow keys as VT100 escape sequences.
+So the serial device to connect via SimpleCom need to support VT100 or compatible shell if you want to use arrow keys.

 # License

 GNU General Public License v2.0